imacat/Acme-GuessNumber/README.md

 ### Install with the CPAN Shell

-You can install with the CPAN shell, if you prefer.
-CPAN shell takes care of ExtUtils::MakeMaker and Module::Build for you:
+CPAN shell takes care of ExtUtils::MakeMaker or Module::Build for you:

     % cpan Acme::GuessNumber

-Make sure you have the privilege to write to the installation location.
+Make sure you have the privilege to write to the installation locations.
 This usually requires the `root` privilege.
 Since CPAN shell 1.81 you can set `make_install_make_command` and `mbuild_install_build_command` in your CPAN configuration to switch to `root` just before install: